ChristopherCochet/sparkify-customer-churn-prediction/index.md

 # Background: The Sparkify streaming service and Databricks

+## Sparkify
-* Sparkify is a music streaming dataset where users can use a free version of the service or use a paid susbcription.
+Sparkify is a music streaming dataset where users can use a free version of the service or use a paid susbcription.
 For each users, online interactions with the services are recorded along with their timestamp.

 <kbd> <img src="images/sparkify-background.PNG/?raw=true"/> </kbd>

-* Databricks
+## Databricks

   > Databricks is the implementation of Apache Spark on cloud (Microsoft Azure, Amazon AWS or GCP).
 With fully managed Spark clusters, it is used to process large workloads of data and also helps in data engineering, data exploring and also visualizing data using Machine learning.
 It runs a distributed system behind the scenes, meaning the workload is automatically split across various processors and scales up and down on demand.